 – You can call us on 0800 368 8349 for advice, information or a friendly voice to talk to.

-– Cruse Bereavement Care offer free face to face sessions, group sessions and telephone support.
+– Cruse Bereavement Support offer free face to face sessions, group sessions and telephone support.
 They also have some great information and resources on bereavement.

 – Talk to your GP about counselling, or find private counselling in your area.